Benedict Arnold Gets “The Boot”

 America's Turning Point will have a presence at the Saratoga County Revolutionary Run for Veterans, a 5k run which benefits Saratoga County Veterans.
 The event takes place at Fort Hardy Park in Schuylerville.

-Keep America’s Turning Point alive for generations to come by making a donation to the Campaign for Saratoga 250, Inc. Our 501c3 nonprofit organization is dedicated to promoting awareness, education, and preservation of critical assets of the Battles of Saratoga.
+Keep America’s Turning Point alive for generations to come by making a tax-deductible donation to the Campaign for Saratoga 250, Inc. Our certified 501c3 nonprofit organization is dedicated to promoting awareness, education, and preservation of critical assets of the Battles of Saratoga.
 Your support will help promote historical awareness of new generations of people across the region, nation, and globe.